How To Increase Your Take Home Pay

 Signs You're Over-Withholding:

-- You receive a large tax refund every year (over $1,000)
+- You receive a large tax refund every April (over $1,000 is a signal)

-When Under-Withholding Is the Problem:
+When Under-Withholding Is the Problem

 5. Pre-Tax Commuter Benefits